kubesphere/website/content/en/docs/cluster-administration/Shuting Down and Restart Cluster cracefully.md

 This document describes the process to gracefully shut down your cluster.
 You might need to temporarily shut down your cluster for maintenance reasons.

 {{< notice warning >}}
-Shutting down cluster is very dangerous, you must to understand what are you doing and make an etcd backup before proceeding.
+Shutting down a cluster is very dangerous.
+You must fully understand the operation and its consequences.
+Please make an etcd backup before you proceed.
-Usually we recommend one by one maintenance nodes instead of restarting cluster.
+Usually, it is recommended to maintain your nodes one by one instead of restarting the whole cluster.
 {{</ notice >}}

 ### Prerequisites